Arts at Gould Academy

 Mr. Greene grew up in New York’s Hudson Valley.
 He taught at his alma mater, Virginia Commonwealth University, for fifteen years, five years on the home campus and 10 years on VCU’s campus in Qatar.
 Mr. Greene and his family then moved to South Korea where he taught art and design at the Cheongna Dalton School.
 A practicing artist for over 25 years, Mr. Greene’s work has been showcased in major galleries and international exhibitions including the Tashkent Biennial in Uzbekistan and the Summer Olympic Games Exhibition in Xa’in, China.
 He has been on the board of directors of major galleries and was the founding director of the BongDuk Foundation Gallery in Korea.
 He has traveled to over 35 different countries and experienced art and design in each of them.
 He has attended Documenta, Meunster Sculpture, and the Venice, Gwangju, and Singapore Biennials (to name a few).
 When not teaching Mr. Greene enjoys re-discovering lost art, fishing, and baseball (though he doesn’t actually enjoy baseball…he’s a Mets fan).
 Mr. Greene and his wife, Jin, daughter, Clare, and son, Xavier, live on campus in the Gehring dorm.

 Born and raised in Cincinnati, Mr. McLaughlin moved to New Hampshire in the eighth grade.
 Graduating from Plymouth State College in 1988, he won the Granite State Piano Competition that same year.
 He has been involved in music education for over 25 years as a private piano/theory teacher and clinician, and has spent many years performing as a freelance jazz/rock pianist and vocalist throughout the United States, including New England and New York City.
 At Gould, Mr. McLaughlin has directed both the band and choral programs, worked as the technical director in Gould’s fall theater productions, and directed the pit band in the spring musicals.
 He is an advisor and teaches music in the classroom, including classes in Jazz History and Music Technology.
-In short, he has become a pied piper of sorts, enticing students to sing, act, pick up an instrument, or simply enjoy music for music’s sake.
+Through a partnership with the Manhattan School of Music, he oversees the distance learning program.
 Still active as a performer, Mr.McLaughlin brings his passion for live music to his students.
-He lives in West Bethel with his two children, Tarin ‘16 and Finnian.
+He lives in West Bethel with his two children, Tarin ’16 and Finnian ’20.